How to Start an Axe-Throwing Business Using These Resources

 You’ll want to make sure safety is a priority.
 With this type of business, your concern is that your customers are safe and protected.
 Additionally, you’ll want to make sure that your customers can’t harm other people in the establishment.

 Think of this business as similar to a shooting range.
-You need to take similar steps for certification and safety.
+You need to take similar steps for safety.

-You’ll also want to have the proper insurance in case of an incident, you and your customers are covered.
+You’ll also want to have the proper insurance in case of an incident, you want to be sure your customers have coverage.

-You’ll want to speak with a lawyer with experience in this type of business so that you have waivers for your customers, and you’ll be able to explain to them the dangers involved and what you are and are not liable for.
+You’ll want to speak with a lawyer with experience in this type of business so that you have waivers for your customers, and you’ll be able to explain the dangers involved as well as what you are, and are not liable for.

-Since this is a type of business you don’t hear about a lot, you’ll have a tough time getting people through the door — especially in small towns and rural areas — during the startup phase of your business.
+Since this is a type of business you don’t hear about a lot, you’ll have a tough time getting people through the door — especially in small towns and rural areas — during the startup phase.